CodeWizard-1/restaurant/README.md

-**Colors**: We use the colors of the Italian flag: green, white, and red.
+**Colors**: I use the colors of the Italian flag: green, white, and red.
 This makes the website vibrant and warm.

 ![Alt text](documentation/image-16.png)

-**Logo**: Our logo also incorporates these colors and conveys the restaurant's identity.
+**Logo**: Logo also incorporates these colors and conveys the restaurant's identity.

 ![Alt text](documentation/image.png)